dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

   5. Clear the TX interrupt.
   6. Transition back to RX mode.
-  7. Return the numbe of bytes sent (just `nbytes` that the routine was called with).
+  7. Return the number of bytes sent (just `nbytes` that the routine was called with).
   8. When you get rid of the call to our `staff_nrf_tx_send_noack` the tests should work.

 --------------------------------------------------------------------------------
 ### Part 2: Implement `nrf-driver.c:nrf_get_pkts`.

 The basic idea: pull packets off the RX fifo until there are none, and push the data into single NRF receive queue `recvq`, and return the count.